 To wrap it all up,

 Any company can face a social media crisis situation, the consequences of which can be very costly for an organization and negatively affect its reputation.
-Reluctancy to make a recon and fix the problem can turn an issue to a crisis and harm the company’s reputation.
+Reluctancy to make a recon and fix the problem can turn an issue into a crisis and harm the company’s reputation.
 It takes 20 years to build brand recognition, but unfortunately, one single tweet can ruin it all.